Significant Help: Statistical Consulting and Case-Based Statistical Training

 * This article sums up the 'crisis' quite well:

-At the moment she spends 4 days a week doing PhD research on Safe Statistics at Centrum Wiskunde & Informatica (CWI), the national research institute for mathematics and computer science in the Netherlands, under supervision of Prof. dr. Peter Grünwald and dr. Daniel Lakens .
+At the moment she spends four days a week doing PhD research on ALL-IN meta-analysis at Centrum Wiskunde & Informatica (CWI), the national research institute for mathematics and computer science in the Netherlands, under the supervision of Prof. dr. Peter Grünwald and dr. Daniel Lakens .
 She now works as a consultant biostatistician at Amsterdam UMC, while still governing the Dutch Society for Statistics and Operations Research (VVSOR) as a treasurer and spends one day a week on statistical consulting on behalf of her business Significant Help.

 For an overview of past projects, go to Projects.